lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular-with-baobab.md

 tags: javascript, angular, functional, state
 ---

-[Last post]() I described a simple way to deal with state in an Angular application.
+[Last post](http://lucasmreis.github.io/blog/a-more-functional-approach-to-angular/) I described a simple way to deal with state in an Angular application.
 I didn't detail the actual `AppStateService` implementation, and was about to do it in a "part 2".
 That's when I came across *Baobab*, a framework-agnostic library that actually implements the idea of a centralized state.
 In this post I'll recap a little bit on why the concept of a centralized state is important, then I'll present the Baobab library, and finally I'll describe an adaptation of the last post's sample app that uses it.

 ## Why is having a central state important?

 A *state* can be thought of a "picture", or the "value", of something in a certain point in time.
 I'll call *central state* the value of your *whole application* in a certain point in time.
-So, as your application changes in time, every little part of that change will be stored in this central place.
+So, as your application changes, every little part of that change will be stored in this central place.

-BUT WHY
+Having present and past states stored in a single place makes it easier to implement new features in an application, and change old ones.
+It's easier to make sense of what's happening in it.
+And as I said in the [previously mentioned post](http://lucasmreis.github.io/blog/a-more-functional-approach-to-angular/):

+> As the project grows, the complexity seems to grow at a higher rate, and it becomes more and more difficult to answer the simple question *what is happening to my application right now?* Or the even more important *what was happening when that crazy error occurred?*

 ## Presenting Baobab